knpuniversity/symfony4/sfcasts/mailer/pdf-styles.md

-# Pdf Styles

-Coming soon...
+# Styling PDFs with CSS

 We've just used snappy to render a template via twig, take that HTML and give us back PDF content.
 So this actually represents like the PDF content itself to attach this